DARMA-tasking/vt/docs/md/node-stats.md

 \endcode

-The type of communication lines up the enum `vt::vrt::collection::balance::CommCategory` in the code.
+The type of communication lines up with the enum `vt::vrt::collection::balance::CommCategory` in the code.

 | Value | Enum entry | Description |